whyleonardo/react-starter/README.md

 This is a basic boilerplate for creating React applications with Vite and TypeScript.
 It includes the basic configurations to run a modern React application with the help of some of the most widely used tools in the community.

-## Prerequisites
-Before using this boilerplate, make sure you have Node.js installed on your machine.

-## How to Use
-1. Clone this repository.
-2. Navigate to the project folder and run `npm install` or `yarn` to install the dependencies.
-3. Run `npm run prepare` or `yarn prepare` to install Husky.
-4. Run `npm run dev` or `yarn dev` to start the local server.
-5. Access the application at http://localhost:3000.

 ## Features

 - ⚡️ [React 18](https://reactjs.org/blog/2022/03/29/react-v18.html) - A popular JavaScript library for building user interfaces.